VIDA-NYU/auctus/scripts/README.md

 This folder contains scripts that make it easy to perform certain tasks.
 Those scripts are meant to be run inside the Datamart environment; some of them are prefixed with `docker_`, those will run the corresponding script inside a datamart container (provided the images have been built using the default docker-compose names).

 * setup.sh: Run this once to setup your local checkout.
-This currently just builds the SCDP JAR so that you can package datamart_profiler correctly for PyPI
+This sets up the permissions on the volumes for docker-compose.
 * docker_import_snapshot.sh: This downloads a dump of Elasticsearch from https://datamart.d3m.vida-nyu.org/snapshot/ and imports it using import_all.py
 * docker_import_all.sh / import_all.py: This can be used to load a dump of Elasticsearch as JSON files.
 Useful to restore a backup
 * import.py: Import a single dataset from a JSON file